stab3l-admin/stab3l-docs/content/docs/provider-guide.md

 ## Verifying Compute Resources

-Before minting CU tokens, you must verify your compute resources through one of two methods:
+Before offering your compute resources, you must verify them through one of two methods:

 ### Zero-Knowledge Proof (ZKP) Verification

 {% tabs %}
 {% tab title="Process" %}
 1. Download the STAB3L ZKP benchmarking tool

 2. Run the tool on your compute resources

 3. The tool generates benchmark results and a zero-knowledge proof

 4. Submit the proof to the STAB3L platform

 5. Verifiers check the proof's validity

 6. If valid, your compute resources are verified
 {% endtab %}

 {% tab title="Requirements" %}
 - Linux-based operating system

 - Root access to the machine

 - Internet connectivity

 - Minimum 30 minutes of uninterrupted benchmarking time

 - No other significant workloads running during benchmarking
 {% endtab %}

 {% tab title="Benefits" %}
 - Privacy-preserving (hardware details remain private)

 - Cryptographically secure

 - No need for third-party verification

 - Suitable for sensitive environments
 {% endtab %}
 {% endtabs %}